-One of my biggest issues with store-bought rice milk (aside from the canola and/or safflower oil companies like to add) is the fact that it tastes like rice water.
+One of my biggest issues with store-bought rice milk (aside from the canola and/or safflower oil) is the fact that it tastes like rice water.

 I love thick, hearty milks that almost have a ‘bite’ to them, so I wanted to make a version of rice milk that reflected this love.